Colorado Labor Laws Guide

 Over 22 hours 6

-Additionally, if it is practical to do so, the meal break should be at least 1 hour after the start and 1 hour before the end of the shift.
+Additionally, if practical, the meal break should be at least 1 hour after the start and 1 hour before the end of the shift.

 Colorado lactation laws in the workplace

-The federal law states that working mothers who are still lactating must be allowed a reasonable break period to do so.
+The federal PUMP Act states that working mothers who are still lactating must be allowed a reasonable break period to do so.

 Other than that, employers have to provide a private, enclosed space for this activity (said space can’t be a bathroom).

-According to Colorado state law and The Workplace Accommodations for Nursing Mothers Act public and private employers are required to provide unpaid break time or at least permit an employee to use paid break time, meal time, or both, each workday, to express breast milk.
+Moreover, according to Colorado state law and the Workplace Accommodations for Nursing Mothers Act, public and private employers are required to provide unpaid break time or at least permit an employee to use paid break time, meal time, or both each workday to express breast milk.

 Colorado leave requirements

-Now we can take a look at what both required and non-required leaves are in Colorado.
+Now we’ll look at both required and non-required leaves in Colorado.

 Required leave